txt/ase19/docs/evalabc.md

 # Evaluation (abc)

+Things to watch for:

+-  at some point, the "verification" rig starts becoming the learner.
-On the following, cross-val and round-robin and leave-one-out add extensively to the cost of validation.
+- Of the following, cross-val and round-robin and leave-one-out add extensively to the cost of validation.

 ## Cross-validation: